 You can choose a variety of colours from our selection of tartan fabrics.

 Royal Stewart Tartan

-Stewart tartan can be worn by anyone and it is also the personal tartan of the current queen.
-Others who wear the Royal Stewart Tartan originally designed for Queen Victoria include the Scots Guard and the Royal Scots Dragoon Guards.
+Royal tartan can be worn by anyone and it is also the personal tartan of the current queen.
+Others who wear the Royal Stewart Tartan Kilt originally designed for Queen Victoria include the Scots Guard and the Royal Scots Dragoon Guards.
 This Tartan is also used by the clans & in festivals for bands.

 Black Watch Tartan

 The regiment was created as part of the Childers Reforms in 1881, when the 42nd (Royal Highland) Regiment of Foot (The Black Watch) was amalgamated with the 73rd Regiment of Foot to form two battalions of the newly named Black Watch (Royal Highlanders).
 The 42nd became the 1st Battalion, and the 73rd became the 2nd Battalion.
-As the Black Watch battalion started wearing the tartan back in the 1700’s it means that the Black Watch Tartan has now been worn by the Scottish soldiers for nearly 300 years!
+As the Black Watch battalion started wearing the tartan back in the 1700’s it means that the Black Watch Tartan Kilt has now been worn by the Scottish soldiers for nearly 300 years!
 Similarly to the Royal Stewart tartan, Black Watch was originally not to be worn by anyone aside from soldiers but this has changed in more modern times.

 MacLeod of Lewis Tartan